• Recipes

 a freezer bag with dough for monster cookies

 Label a freezer bag with the date and baking instructions.
 Then pry the dough from the sheet and place them in the bag, squeezing out as much air as possible.
+(I often forget to put them in a freezer bag for a few days!)

 Whenever you want cookies, just heat your oven to 350F.
 Don't thaw the cookies first - just put them on the baking sheet and bake them from frozen!
 You'll add a minute or two to the baking time.